This section details the various ways of installing and compiling Mayavi.

 - Windows and MacOSX: even if you want to build from source, a good way to install the requirements is to install one of the distributions indicated above.
 Note that under Windows, Enthought Canopy comes with a compiler (mingw) and facilitates building Mayavi.

-- Linux: Most Linux distributions will have installable binaries available for the some of the above.
+- Linux: In addition to using Enthought Canopy, most Linux distributions will have installable binaries available for the some of the above.
 For example, under Debian or Ubuntu you would need

 Installing with easy_install¶

-First make sure you have the prerequisites for Mayavi installed, as indicated in the previous section, i.e. the following packages:
+First make sure you have the prerequisites for Mayavi installed, as indicated in Requirements for manual installs.

 Mayavi is part of the Enthought Tool Suite (ETS).
 As such, it is distributed as part of ETS and therefore binary packages and source packages of ETS will contain Mayavi.
 Mayavi releases are almost always made along with an ETS release.
 You may choose to install all of ETS or just Mayavi alone from a release.